Make your school an idle-free zone.

 It’s easy.
 Simply contact Climate Change Connection to order your own Idle-Free Zone signs today and while you’re at it, if your school includes K-6, set up a day for us to come and speak to classes in your school.

-Climate Change Connection in partnership with Green Action Centre will visit your school to talk about idling, safety, health and climate change.
+Climate Change Connection will visit your school to talk about idling, safety, health, and climate change.
 We have presentations for early to middle years (K-6), and activities that will give students the opportunity to educate their parents about idling.

 Your school will be part of a growing number of Winnipeg schools who are declaring their pick-up areas idle-free zones.
 There are currently over 200 signs posted at schools across the city, including all the schools in the St. James-Assiniboia and Seven Oaks School Divisions.

 Make your school safer, cleaner and greener.
 Go idle-free!

 Contact us to book a day for your school.